-- Analyses of the videotapes indicate that ELLM teachers' Pedagogical Quality scores on the literacy components were generally higher than the scores of the W-L Control teachers. - These differences in Pedagogical Quality scores were found regardless of education level, with the exception of one comparison. - Pedagogical Quality scores on the literacy components are positively correlated with students' posttest scores on the TERA-3 and ALRI.
+With the exception of Oral Language, evidence of trait validity was presented for Pedagogical Quality for each of the critical literacy components.
+Analyses of the videotapes indicate that ELLM teachers' Pedagogical Quality scores on the literacy components were generally higher than the scores of the W-L Control teachers.

+These differences in Pedagogical Quality scores were found regardless of education level, with the exception of one comparison.
+Furthermore, the Pedagogical Quality scores on the literacy components are positively correlated with students' posttest scores on the TERA-3 and ALRI.